-When dentists talk about protecting your teeth, it’s the enamel they’re concerned about: that hard outer layer that protects the sensitive inner parts of the tooth.
+When dentists talk about protecting your teeth, it’s the tooth enamel they’re concerned about: that hard outer layer that protects the sensitive inner parts of the tooth.
 Dental enamel is the hardest tissue in the human body, but it’s not impervious to damage.
 Since enamel is translucent, it’s susceptible to stains from red wine, cigarettes, and coffee, and some of the things we eat can not only discolor it but also actually erode it.
 Once the enamel is damaged, it’s damaged for good—the cells can’t repair themselves—so it’s better to prevent that damage before it happens.
 Certain foods are more likely to cause enamel erosion than others, and some of the most common culprits may surprise you:

 - Smoothies.
 Fruit in any form might be good for your body, but it’s not especially great for your teeth, since it’s loaded with simple sugars.
 Fruit smoothies are particularly dangerous, since people tend to sip them over long periods of time.
 They’re full of citric acid, which can cause damage if consumed regularly.
 Likewise, any fruit juice—especially citrus juice—can cause similar damage.